<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Stage 3 - Defined

-In the Defined stage, leadership within an organization supports formal strategic planning for cyber risk management.
-Processes are put in place (formal or informal) for assessing risk, but the processes are still manual.
-At this point, risk and compliance are not just owned by the risk team, and leadership knows and understands the strategies.
+In the Defined stage, leadership within an organization supports formal strategic planning for risk management.
+Processes are put in place (formal or informal) for assessing risk, but the techniques are still manual.
+At this point, risk and compliance are not just owned by the risk team, and the leadership knows and understands the strategies.
 However, the language still needs to be expected and consistent for leadership to assess the success of risk strategies to reduce risk accurately.
-The risk and compliance personnel need to have a common cyber risk management framework of understanding in place so that those who make informed business decisions can rely on them and their accuracy to relay the proper posturing of their cybersecurity program.
-Furthermore, assessors and stakeholders are usually not dedicated to assessments for the organization, so assessments need to be standardized and simple to follow for them to be completed.
+The risk and compliance personnel need to have a common cyber risk management framework in place so that those who make informed business decisions can rely on them and their accuracy to relay the proper posturing of their cybersecurity program.
+Furthermore, assessors and stakeholders are usually not dedicated to assessments for the organization, so evaluations need to be standardized and straightforward to follow for them to be completed.

 Stage 4 - Managed

 In the Managed stage, there is regular, consistent executive-level reporting from the risk and compliance team.
 Executives are only sometimes risk experts, so reports must summarize the posturing and risk-related information collected easily.
 Within the organization, risk-aware and cyber-aware culture is a priority.
-The organization is more aware of what it wants to track concerning Key Performance Indicators (KPIs) and Key Risk Indicators (KRIs) - this could be based on industry or specific to their organization.
+The organization is more aware of what it wants to track concerning Key Performance Indicators (KPIs) and Key Risk Indicators (KRIs) - this could be based on the industry or specific to the organization.
 However, KPIs and KRIs are not always visualized through risk and financial impact lenses.
-Therefore, it can be challenging to understand who the stakeholders are for KPIs and KRIs that are mandated by executive boards or committees.
+Therefore, it can be challenging to understand who the stakeholders are for KPIs and KRIs that executive boards or committees mandate.
 Finally, executives can only sometimes take reports from siloed sources and make informed decisions about business processes since results can be obscure or convoluted.

 Stage 5 - Optimizing